 Since lawful F-1 visa status carries the automatic benefit of on-campus work privilege, working on campus may be the easiest place for international students to find employment.
 Students in J-1 immigration status are required to seek prior written permission from their program sponsor before beginning on-campus work.
 All international students should never work off-campus without prior U.S. Citizenship and Immigration Services (USCIS) or OISSS permission.

-When international students begin to work at Brown, they should register for the Foreign National Information System (FNIS) .
-Federa immigration regulations stipulate that international students can work no more than 20 hours per week during the academic year.
-The Brown University workweek is defined as Sunday to Saturday.
+Federal immigration regulations stipulate that international students can work no more than 20 hours per week during the academic year.
+The Brown University work week is defined as Sunday to Saturday.
+The Office of International Student and Scholar Services (OISSS) can assist international students in obtaining and completing the required documentation they need in order to work on campus.
 International students with questions about employment should visit OISSS during business hours or call (401) 863-2427 to schedule an appointment with an advisor.
-OISSS is located on the 5th floor of J. Walter Wilson.
+OISSS is located on the 3rd floor of Page-Robinson Hall.